LSFLK/superapp-mobile/backend/README.md

 Database client uses SSL preferred and a 10s connect timeout by default.

+Connection security:
+- Local development: use HTTP by default, or enable HTTPS with a self-signed certificate (dev only).
+- Production: recommended to terminate TLS at an API gateway/reverse proxy; alternatively enable direct HTTPS on the backend with a certificate from a trusted CA. Do not use self-signed certs in production.
+See the ["Connection security (Gateway or Direct HTTPS)"](#connection-security-gateway-or-direct-https) section below for setup details.

 ## Running Locally
 Install prerequisites, then run:
 ```bash